Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 ![Git clone](git_cloning.gif)

 To work with the repository we just created we need to transfer the data from the remote repository to the local machine.
 Copying a remote repository to the local machine is called cloning in Git.
 For completeness sake I also included in the table below the git command to create a new repository on the local machine.

+Working with Git repositories is completely command line and file based, so the knowledge that you acquired about the command line and the file system over the past couple of days will come in very handy here.

 Command | Description
 ------- | -----------